SFTtech/openage/doc/ideas/gameplay.md

 the zombie AI tries to get to your villagers (magic pathfinding);
-killed units turn into zombies as well. spawners can be destroyed, but the closer or the more powerful you get, the more zombies will spawn. to win, survive for a specified period of time, build a wonder, or destroy the spawners (or something...)
+killed units turn into zombies as well. spawners can be destroyed, but the closer or the more powerful you get, the more zombies will spawn.
+To win, survive for a specified period of time, build a wonder, or destroy the spawners (or something...).

 Better movement